Pocket Reduction Surgery

 •Prevent Bone Loss:

 Bone loss is a common response of the body’s immune system to periodontal bacteria.
-This surgery stops periodontal disease so that bone loss does not occur.
+This surgery is used to correct periodontal disease so that bone loss does not occur.

 •Enhance the Smile:

-Periodontal disease wreaks havoc on the smile because of the extent of decay that comes with it.
-This surgery stops the progression of the disease and allows your mouth to health and bounce back to its original appearance.
+Periodontal disease wreaks havoc on the smile because of the extent of damage that comes with it.
+This surgery allows your mouth to return to a healthy state again.

 •Facilitate Home Care:

 The deeper the pockets around your teeth, the less effective brushing and flossing.
-This surgery allows you to get the most of your at-home oral hygiene routin.
+This surgery allows you to get the most of your at-home oral hygiene routine.